 Being a supervisor is stressful because it’s often overwhelming.
 You have to take care of the needs of your staff, your supervisor, your peers, and you have your own individual work to complete.

-Focus on the task in front of you at this moment, being mindful, instantaneously removes the overwhelm.
+Being mindful and focusing on the task in front of you at that specific moment instantaneously removes the overwhelm.
 You simply cannot think about everything when you’re fully focused on the present.

 How to Do It

 Simply telling yourself to stay in the moment won’t work.
 The mind is powerful and has a tendency to act like a child.
 It’ll respond to such a directive with a firm, “You can’t tell me what to do!”